krox/Scribe/docs/design.md

     ]
 }
 ```
-Restriction: For now, we require all sub-variants to be distinguished by their `type` field, in order to keep verification simple.
-(Sidenote: arbitrary variants together with recursive schemas could make verification undecidable, or at least exponentially hard.
+Restriction: For now, we require all sub-variants to be distinguished by their `type` field, in order to keep validation simple.
+(Sidenote: arbitrary variants together with recursive schemas could make validation undecidable, or at least exponentially hard.
 I think.)

 ## Mapping types between environments